International Space Station: Cancelled components

+Science Power Modules 1 and 2 (Repurposed Components) Science Power Module 1 (SPM-1, also known as NEM-1) and Science Power Module 2 (SPM-2, also known as NEM-2) are modules that were originally planned to arrive at the ISS no earlier than 2024, and dock to the Prichal module, which is docked to the Nauka module.
+In April 2021, Roscosmos announced that NEM-1 would be repurposed to function as the core module of the proposed Russian Orbital Service Station (ROSS), launching no earlier than 2027 and docking to the free-flying Nauka module.
+NEM-2 may be converted into another core "base" module, which would be launched in 2028.

 Xbase

-Made by Bigelow Aerospace.
-In August 2016 Bigelow negotiated an agreement with NASA to develop a full-sized ground prototype Deep Space Habitation based on the B330 under the second phase of Next Space Technologies for Exploration Partnerships.
-The module is called the Expandable Bigelow Advanced Station Enhancement (XBASE), as Bigelow hopes to test the module by attaching it to the International Space Station.
+Designed by Bigelow Aerospace.
+In August 2016, Bigelow negotiated an agreement with NASA to develop a full-size ground prototype Deep Space Habitation based on the B330 under the second phase of Next Space Technologies for Exploration Partnerships.
+The module was called the Expandable Bigelow Advanced Station Enhancement (XBASE), as Bigelow hoped to test the module by attaching it to the International Space Station.
+However, in March 2020, Bigelow laid off all 88 of its employees, and as of February 2024 the company remains dormant and is considered defunct, making it appear unlikely that the XBASE module will ever be launched.

-Independence-1

-Nanoracks, after finalizing its contract with NASA, and after winning NextSTEPs Phase II award, is now developing its concept Independence-1 (previously known as Ixion), which would turn spent rocket tanks into a habitable living area to be tested in space.
-In Spring 2018, Nanoracks announced that Ixion is now known as the Independence-1, the first 'outpost' in Nanoracks' Space Outpost Program.

 Nautilus-X Centrifuge Demonstration

-If produced, this centrifuge will be the first in-space demonstration of sufficient scale centrifuge for artificial partial-g effects.
-It will be designed to become a sleep module for the ISS crew.
+A proposal was put forward in 2011 for a first in-space demonstration of a sufficiently scaled centrifuge for artificial partial-g gravity effects.
+It was designed to become a sleep module for the ISS crew.
+The project was cancelled in favour of other projects due to budget constraints.

-Cancelled components

-Several modules planned for the station were cancelled over the course of the ISS programme.
-Reasons include budgetary constraints, the modules becoming unnecessary, and station redesigns after the 2003 Columbia disaster.
-The US Centrifuge Accommodations Module would have hosted science experiments in varying levels of artificial gravity.
-The US Habitation Module would have served as the station's living quarters.
-Instead, the living quarters are now spread throughout the station.
-The US Interim Control Module and ISS Propulsion Module would have replaced the functions of Zvezda in case of a launch failure.
-Two Russian Research Modules were planned for scientific research.
-They would have docked to a Russian Universal Docking Module.
-The Russian Science Power Platform would have supplied power to the Russian Orbital Segment independent of the ITS solar arrays.

-Science Power Modules 1 and 2 (Repurposed Components)

-Science Power Module 1 (SPM-1, also known as NEM-1) and Science Power Module 2 (SPM-2, also known as NEM-2) are modules that were originally planned to arrive at the ISS no earlier than 2024, and dock to the Prichal module, which is currently docked to the Nauka module.
-In April 2021, Roscosmos announced that NEM-1 would be repurposed to function as the core module of the proposed Russian Orbital Service Station (ROSS), launching no earlier than 2027 and docking to the free-flying Nauka module either before or after the ISS has been deorbited.
-NEM-2 may be converted into another core "base" module, which would be launched in 2028.

 Onboard systems

 Life support

 The critical systems are the atmosphere control system, the water supply system, the food supply facilities, the sanitation and hygiene equipment, and fire detection and suppression equipment.
-The Russian Orbital Segment's life support systems are contained in the Zvezda service module.
+The Russian Orbital Segment's life-support systems are contained in the Zvezda service module.
 Some of these systems are supplemented by equipment in the USOS.
-The Nauka laboratory has a complete set of life support systems.
+The Nauka laboratory has a complete set of life-support systems.